 The Liar in You (Pathological Liar)

-However, when we believe a liar, we always find ourselves being deceived instead of walking away from someone who does not deserve our trust.
-However, when reality finally kicks in there isn’t anything quite like the realization that you’ve been lied to by someone you trusted.
-You will be hurt but remember a liar is one who lies with the intention that someone else will believe them.
+However, when we believe a lie, we are deceived rather than walk away from someone who's doesn't deserve our trust.
+But, when reality finally kicks in, there isn’t anything like the realization that you’ve been lied to by someone you trusted.
+You will be hurt, but remember a liar is one who lives with the intention that someone else will believe him.

 Lying and Deceit Causes

-There are various reasons why people lie and deceive.
-Some lie and deceive because they are selfish and want to fool other to make sure things go their way.
+There are various reasons people lie and deceive.
+Some lie and deceive because they are selfish and want to fool others to make sure things go their way.
 Most lie because they are not responsible for their actions; others lie to hide the truth.

-A personality disorder is a mental illness that interferes with an individual’s thinking patterns.
-They tend to have manipulative and abusive behavior and lack of remorse or regret as they often blame others when conflict arises.
+A personality disorder is a mental illness that interferes with an individual’s thinking pattern.
+They have manipulative and abusive behavior and lack of remorse or regret as they often blame others when conflict arises.

 • Leviticus 19:11- “Do not steal.”
 “Do not lie,” ‘Do not deceive one another.
 (NIV)

-• Proverbs 20: 17 - Bread of deceit is sweet to a man, but afterward his mouth shall be filled with gravel.
+• Proverbs 20: 17 - Bread of deceit is sweet to a man, but afterward, his mouth shall be filled with gravel.
 (KJV)

 • Psalms 101:7 - He that worketh deceit shall not dwell within my house: he that telleth lies shall not tarry in my sight.
 (KJV)